Requirements for driving to Mexico

 Along with the essential steps facing anyone crossing an international border, here's what you need to drive your car into Mexico as a U.S. citizen, as advised by the U.S. State Department:

-• Your U.S. passport or U.S. passport card
+Your U.S. passport or U.S. passport card

-• Your state-issued driver's license
+Your state-issued driver's license

-• Your vehicle's proof of registration
+Your vehicle's proof of registration

-• A temporary vehicle importation permit (except in the hassle-free zone), which can be obtained through Mexican government authority Banjercito online, at the border, or at certain Mexican consulates in the U.S.
+To get your temporary vehicle permit, the Mexican government requires a deposit (they generally accept major credit cards), which is returned when the vehicle re-enters the United States.
+It can be obtained through Mexican government authority Banjercito online, at the border, or at certain Mexican consulates in the U.S. Nonrefundable permit fees are also required.

-• A letter of permission from your vehicle lender if your car is financed
+A letter of permission from your vehicle lender (if your car is financed)

 Taking a trip to Mexico in your car?
 Get a Mexico auto insurance quote online or call 1-877-537-7878 to talk with a MexPro specialist.